In this guide

 Control over your network

 ISP hardware is designed to be easy to set up and get your connection up and running quickly.
 The downside is that you are sometimes limited to how that network is set up.
 This is fine for most people but if you’re into computers or like to experiment with technology, this solution just won’t do.

-For example, using ISP hardware means you can be limited to a specific IP address range, limited to a couple of Ethernet connections, limited in what Wi-Fi channels you can use, and it might not provide useful features such as QoS.
+For example, using ISP hardware means you can be limited to a specific IP address range, limited to a couple of network cable connections, limited in what Wi-Fi channels you can use, and it might not provide useful features such as QoS.

 Using your own router leaves you free to set up your network the way you want it.